🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏞️ Green Spaces + 7.3 -- 10 The city features extensive urban parks like Parque Metropolitano and Parque Bicentenario, though access is unevenly distributed across socio-economic neighborhoods.
+🏞️ Green Spaces + 7.3 -- 10 The city has several large parks like Parque Metropolitano (with Cerro San Cristóbal) and Parque Bicentenario, providing ample greenery for relaxation and exercise, though distribution is uneven across neighborhoods.

 🎭 CULTURE & ENTERTAINMENT